dobra-e/FinalProject/README.md

 ### Questions to Answer

-*	How many electric vehicles will there be in 2030 by state (and county in Wisconsin)
-* How many charging stations will there be in 2030 by state (and county in Wisconsin)
-* What is the ratio of electric vehicles to charging stations by state (and county in Wisconsin)
+* What is the ratio of electric vehicles to charging stations by state?
 * Are there enough charging stations per EV based on the recommended ratio from the literature?
 * Are we following the right trend to meet recent governmental initiatives for EV adoption?
+*	What is the accuracy between 2021 given data and our model?
+* What does our model predict for 2021?

 ### Our Data Story